nunomaduro/phpinsights/docs/insights/complexity.md

 # Complexity

-The Complexity section is for now only one Insight in one Metric:
+For now the Complexity section is only one Insight in one Metric:

 * `NunoMaduro\PhpInsights\Domain\Metrics\Complexity\Complexity` <Badge text="Complexity" type="warn" vertical="middle"/>